Facebook database [Updated] – A thorough insight into the databases used @Facebook

 Apache Cassandra is used for the inbox search

-Beringei & Gorilla, high-performance time-series storage engines are used for infrastructure monitoring.
+Beringei and Gorilla, high-performance time-series storage engines are used for infrastructure monitoring.

 LogDevice, a distributed data store is used for storing logs.